Mukundan314/gci-pastebin/README.md

 ## Administration

-Creating user for administration can be created by doing `python manage.py createsuperuser`
+User for administration can be created by doing `python manage.py createsuperuser`
 Pastes can be edited and deleted at: `<domain>/admin/pasteapp/paste/`

 ## Running the server